jifola/Scroll-And-Load-For-Elementor/README.md

 - In the input for "Assign No More Items ID" insert ID (E.g. #no-more-items-container) or class (E.g. .no-more-items-container).

   * Optional.

+## Assign Single Post ID

+- Go to "Templates" and "Add New".
+Select "Single" and "Post".

+- Insert a section on the page and give it ID or class (E.g. single-post-container).
+And insert "Post Title" widget, "Post Content" widget and "Scroll And Load" widget inside.

+- In the input for "Assign Single Post ID" insert ID (E.g. #single-post-container) or class (E.g. .single-post-container).

+  * Sections for "Assign Load More ID", "Assign Loading Image ID" and "Assign No More Items ID" should NOT be placed inside this section (E.g. single-post-container).
+They should be added to their own sections after this section (E.g. single-post-container).

 # Changelog